Timely Topic Modules

 Trauma-Informed Care with Adolescent Patients

-Providers have the potential to create health care experiences that are comforting and reassuring to adolescents who’ve experienced trauma.
-They also have the potential to re-traumatize.
+For adolescents who have experienced trauma, visiting a health center can be uncomfortable and even re-traumatizing, and providers have the potential to create health care experiences that are comforting and reassuring.
 This Timely Topics module provides a brief outline of the impacts of trauma on adolescents, and shares strategies for practicing trauma-responsive care in a primary care setting.

 Adolescent-Centered Virtual Care (Exclusively For Arizona Providers)